Opening a business in Brazil in 2024 requires a few important steps like knowing the legislation, the business style, and management.

 Step 6: You must present the sanitary permission to the Secretaria Municipal da Receita e do PatrimônioPblicoImobiliário.
 Your business license will take an average of 20 days to process and will cost BRL 220,00.
 As can be seen, the processing took a total of 135 days and cost BRL 1145,00.

 Above, the process of acquiring a license for your business in Brazil is described in detail.
 However, if you still have any questions about the procedure, you are welcome to get in touch with our experts.
+They will help you open a company in Brazil and obtain the necessary licenses.

 How is trademark registration helpful for your business in Brazil?